This post may contain affiliate links. Read my disclaimer policy.

 Swabian Forest Railway

 Stuttgart is located in southwest Germany in the German Bundesland (state) of Baden-Württenberg.
-It’s just a few hours away from France and Switzerland.
+It’s south of Frankfurt, north of the Black Forest, and just a few hours away from France to the west and Switzerland to the south.

 Stuttgart is easy to reach via train, bus, car or plane.
-If arriving from the US, consider flying directly into Stuttgart International Airport.
+Consider flying directly into Stuttgart International Airport as an alternative to Frankfurt.
 I often fly in and out of Stuttgart because it’s so easy and stress free (Delta has a direct flight from Atlanta and it’s a quick hop from other European hubs).

-You can then take the S-bahn into downtown Stuttgart in 40-ish minutes, a bus to Tübingen if you’re heading in that direction, a taxi right to your destination (it takes about 30 minutes to drive into the city center) or you can reserve an an easy airport transfer ahead of time.
+You can then take the S-bahn into downtown Stuttgart in 40-ish minutes, a bus to Tübingen if you’re heading in that direction or you can book an an easy airport transfer ahead of time and a driver will pick you up at the airport and drive you right to your hotel or apartment (about 30-40 minutes).

 If you’re arriving via train or bus, you’ll arrive at the central train station downtown (Hauptbahnhof).
 From there you can walk to many downtown hotels (check out our Stuttgart hotel guide here) and tourist sights, take public transportation or grab a taxi.